RupankarCh/my-notes/Cloud Computing/AWS Cloud Practitioner/readme.md

 - All outbound traffic is authorised by default
 - A new security group is created everytime we create a new EC2 Instance
 - 0.0.0.0/0 means anywhere

+## SSH (Secure Shell):
+It allows you to control a remote machine all using the command line.

+Usage:
+- Make sure the instance has SSH access (port 22) enabled on Security Groups.
+- Remove if there is any space in the .pem file
+- Open the Terminal on the folder/directory where the .pem file is located
+- chmod 0400 <file.pem>
+- ssh -i <file.pem > ec2-user@<Public_IPoftheInstance>